At the Aquarium

 These eels spend the day in their cave or crevice with only their heads or noses showing, but they emerge if tempted by food or curiosity.
 At night, they emerge to hunt for prey.

 California morays have a mutualistic relationship with the red rock shrimp (Lysmata californica).
 Almost every moray crevice contains these shrimp species that serves as a cleaner shrimp.
 The morays will even allow the shrimp to clean their mouths of bits of food and parasites.
 Although the morays benefit from this cleaning relationship while protecting the shrimp from predators, they are known to eat the shrimp.

 The moray’s long, slender body without fins or protrusions allows it to easily maneuver between rocks and swim backwards into crevices.
 Their skin secretes a protective mucus film that protects them from injuries thus enabling them to create a burrow with walls that allow them room to breathe while on sandy ocean floors.

 It is believed that these eels have a life span of thirty years or longer.

-While California morays do not receive any special protection nationally or internationally, there are fluctuations in local population numbers that that are slow in recovering even if the negative impact has been small.
-One study in La Jolla, California revealed discovered that it took two years for the local population to recover after the removal of all morays caught fish traps over a period of several weeks.
+While California morays do not receive any special protection nationally or internationally, there are fluctuations in local population numbers that are slow in recovering even if the negative impact has been small.
+One study in La Jolla, California revealed that it took two years for the local population to recover after the removal of all morays caught in fish traps over a period of several weeks.

-Bites to humans are not common, and are usually the result of the moray’s poor eyesight or a diver sticking his/.her hand into a crevice where a moray is hiding.
-Their sharp teeth not only point backward making it difficult to pull out unlucky fingers but their teeth are also covered in bacteria, creating a painful bite that h can easily get infected.
+Bites to humans are not common, and are usually the result of the moray’s poor eyesight or a diver sticking their hand into a crevice where a moray is hiding.
+Their sharp teeth not only point backward making it difficult to pull out unlucky fingers but their teeth are also covered in bacteria, creating a painful bite that can easily get infected.